Blockbridge-Network/BBN-Solidity-Bootcamp/README.md

 <div align="center" ><img width="350px" src="https://github.com/Blockbridge-Network/BBN-Solidity-Bootcamp/blob/main/7a6f182a-0a62-481e-bf8d-0f8264e2a310.jpeg"></div>

-Welcome to **Solidity Mondays**!
+Welcome to **BBN Solidity Bootcamp**!
 This is a structured weekly plan to help you learn Solidity, the programming language used to write smart contracts on Ethereum and EVM compatible chains.
 Each week, we’ll cover a new topic, gradually building your skills from beginner to advanced.

 ---